salomovs95/bookiero/README.md

     * FEAT:
         - Book listing can now be paginated
         - Book listing can now be filtered
+* 0.1.26:
+    * ANALYTICS:
+       - Admin can retrieve dashboard data, such as borrows/returns per period as well as other core data centralized.

 ## <a name="contributing">🤝 Contributing</a>